Evidence Framework for AI in Creative Industries

 Structural challenges in AI-powered creative workflows

-The rights basis of materials ingested into AI workflows is untraceable.
+Unable to trace rights basis for materials fed to AI.
 When disputes arise, proving legitimate use becomes impossible.

-Whether consent was obtained for training or generation is unclear.
+Unclear whether consent was given for training/generation.
 Voice cloning, likeness use, and style mimicry happen without proper authorization records.

 | Challenge | Description | CAP Solution |